USGS-WiM/GageStatsServices/Docs/Characteristics/Add.md

 <span style="color:red">Requires Authentication</span>
-Adds a characteristic resource to the repository.
+Adds a new characteristic resource to the repository.